Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 How to fix it:

-• Check that your .riv file includes gesture trigger states in the state machine
+• Check that your .riv file actually includes a gesture trigger in the mascotStateMachine state machine, spelled exactly (case-sensitive)

 This is one of the most common issues we encounter.
-The fix is almost always a missing callback handler or an unregistered state machine input.
+The fix is almost always a custom input that was never declared on <Mascot inputs>, or a name mismatch between the code and the .riv file.

 Next Steps